Debiased inference for a covariate-adjusted regression function: Proposed estimator

 \subsection{Local parameter and its efficient influence function}

 We now provide an alternative motivation for our proposed estimator, which also motivates our approach to inference.
-We show that $\theta_{n,h,b}(a_0)$ can be considered as a one-step estimator of a debiased smoothed parameter.
+We show that $\theta_{n}^{DB}(a_0)$ can be considered as a one-step estimator of a debiased smoothed parameter.
+We recall that an object indexed by the subscript $P$ indicates the evaluation under a generic probability distribution $P$ in the model, and the subscript $0$ indicates the true value of the object, i.e., evaluated at the true data-generating distribution $P_0$.
+Hence, $\theta_0(a_0)$ is the evaluation of $\theta_P(a_0)$ at $P = P_0$.